prb28/m68k-instructions-documentation/divs_divu.md

 Attempting to divide a number by zero results in a divide-by-zero exception.
 If overflow is detected during division, the operands are unaffected.
-Overflow is checked for at the start of the opera- tion and occurs if the quotient is larger than a 16-bit signed inte- ger.
+Overflow is checked for at the start of the operation and occurs if the quotient is larger than a 16-bit signed integer.
 If the upper word of the dividend is greater than or equal to the divisor, the V-bit is set and the instruction terminated.

 ## Application